cldrll/VarCall2016_Napoli/Projects/00-beforewestart_sum.md

 ### 2. Submitting jobs to a job scheduler

-PICO is a shared machine, that means that many users use it at the same time, therefore it is advised and polite to use queues for running commandlines.
+Bender is a shared machine, that means that many users use it at the same time, therefore it is advised and polite to use queues for running commandlines.

 ![queue](img/queue.png)

-PICO has a job scheduling system named PBS.
+Bender has a job scheduling system named PBS.
 To become familiar with PBS read its interesting story on the [PBS wiki page](https://en.wikipedia.org/wiki/Portable_Batch_System), go through the [official documentation](http://www.pbsworks.com/SupportGT.aspx?d=PBS-Professional,-Documentation), or google for one of the many tutorials available.

 In the official documentation we read that PBS consists of a set of commands and system daemons/service that perform these tasks: